Healing the mind and body using brainwaves

 - ThetaHealing ® – To learn more about the ThetaHealing technique, which I teach and often use with clients

-- My music – To listen to music that I have made with different groups along the years
+- My music – To listen to electronic jazz & groovy house music

 - Contact -to get in touch with me